Julian-Bio0404/Gaman/README.md

 ### Sponsorships
   + **Sponsorship**
-    + Create a sponsorship for an athlete or club.
+    + Create a sponsorship to an athlete or club.
 Only user with sponsor role and profile data comleted has access to this action
     + Sponsorship detail
     + Rating a sponsorship.
 Only the individual athletes sponsored or athletes and coach that belong to a club sponsored has access to this action.
     + Update or delete a rating